 I’m obsessed with this avocado chimichurri chip dip as is (it’s naturally vegan and gluten-free!), but there are so many great ways to customize it!

 - Spread on top of grilled salmon, chicken, or steak

 - Toss with a simple tofu recipe and veggies

 - Double the shallot and crushed red pepper flakes for a really spicy bite

-- Use as a topping on tacos
+- Use as a topping on fish tacos

-- Thin out with a little extra oil and use as a salad dressing
+- Thin out with a little extra oil and use as a salad dressing for a vegan salad

 - Spread on toast and top with feta cheese for a light lunch